Rohithrao6699/keep-notes-app/README.md

 CRUD APP
-This is a react project integrated with firebase with CRUD functinalities
+This is a react project integrated with firebase with CRUD functionalities